Graphic: RFDS IS-BAO Stage 3

 The Royal Flying Doctor Service (Queensland Section) (RFDS) has reinforced its commitment to patient safety, becoming the first dedicated aeromedical provider in the Asia-Pacific region to receive the International Standard for Business Aircraft Operations (IS-BAO) Stage 3 accreditation.

 Stage 3 of the rigorous endorsement confirms that the RFDS demonstrates the highest aviation safety standards.
-It reinforces that these same standards are fully adopted and reflected within in the culture of the organisation.
+It reinforces that these same standards are fully adopted and reflected within the organisation’s culture.

-The accreditation was issued by the International Business Aviation Council (IBAC), Montreal and is only awarded to an operator following attainment of previous stages which involves independent audits every two years that examine all areas of aviation operations.
+Issued by the International Business Aviation Council (IBAC), Montreal, the accreditation is only awarded to an operator following attainment of previous stages which involves independent audits every two years that examine all areas of aviation operations.

 RFDS (Queensland Section) Head of Flying Operations Shane Lawrey said safety was key to the Flying Doctor’s operations and having its positive safety culture recognised by IBAC, was a huge achievement for the Service.